frankkiv/tmbc/TEST.md

 # React Testing

-we use react-testing-library to create the virtual Dom for tests.
+We use react-testing-library to create the virtual Dom for tests.
+What is the basic requirements of react application?
+(e.g. route, custom hook, smart component, dumb component)

-## How to write a test for react router
+## How to write a test for react route
 https://testing-library.com/docs/example-react-router/

 In the app.tsx file, we define our custom theme and app route here, please check the ./apps/ui/app.spec.tsx.